Tire off truck kills NYPD worker on Gowanus Expressway

 BAY RIDGE, Brooklyn (WABC) --A driver was killed when a tire struck his car on the Gowanus Expressway in Brooklyn Wednesday morning.

-The 64-year-old driver's vehicle was struck in the eastbound Gowanus Expressway, near exit 3, just after 6:40 a.m.
+The 64-year-old driver, identified as Robert Martinez, was struck in the eastbound Gowanus Expressway, near exit 3, just after 6:40 a.m.

-He was traveling in the HOV lane along the eastbound Gowanus Expressway when a tire came loose from a private sanitation vehicle, traveling westbound.
+He was traveling in the HOV lane along the eastbound Gowanus Expressway when the large spare tire came loose from a private sanitation vehicle that was traveling westbound.

-The tire struck and shattered the windshield of the Toyota RAV 4m, which then crashed into the divider.
+The tire struck and shattered the windshield of the Chevrolet Tracker, which then crashed into the divider.

-The driver sustained severe head trauma and was pronounced dead at NYU Langone Hospital-Brooklyn.
+Martinez, from Staten Island, sustained severe head trauma and was pronounced dead at NYU Langone Hospital-Brooklyn.

-The operator of the private sanitation vehicle truck remained at the scene.
+The 45-year-old operator of the private sanitation truck, from Century Waste Services in Elizabeth, New Jersey, remained at the scene.
 No charges were initially filed.

-The victim was a civilian employee of the NYPD who works in building maintenance at Police Headquarters.
+The victim was a civilian employee of the NYPD, who worked in building maintenance at Police Headquarters.

 ----------